KatarinaSiggelkow/pennchildlanglab.github.io/_posts/grants/2020-12-21-grant-research-recovery.md

 category: Grant
 ---

-Penn has awarded our lab a [Research Recovery grant](https://research.upenn.edu/funding/research-recovery-program/) to help us conduct remote research with children and their families during covid and beyond.
+Penn awarded our lab a [Research Recovery grant](https://research.upenn.edu/funding/research-recovery-program/) to help us conduct remote research with children and their families during covid and beyond.